sameedshoaibb/devops-web-api/README.md

 What it does: Everything related to the application itself including code, builds, tests, and deployment configuration.

-## How It Works (Simple Version)
+## Project Workflow

-1. Developer pushes code to GitHub
+1. **Developer pushes code to GitHub** - Push changes to the repository
+2. **GitHub triggers Jenkins pipeline via webhook** - Automatic trigger on code push
-2. Jenkins automatically builds Docker image, runs security tests, pushes to Docker Hub, and updates deployment configuration
+3. **DevSecOps pipeline executes** - Builds Docker image, runs security tests, pushes to Docker Hub, updates deployment config
-3. ArgoCD automatically detects configuration changes in GitHub and deploys new version to Kubernetes
+4. **ArgoCD detects configuration changes** - Automatically syncs to Kubernetes cluster
-4. App is live in about 5 minutes with zero manual work needed
+5. **App is live in ~5 minutes** - Zero manual work, fully automated

+**For detailed pipeline steps and configuration**, see the README files in `platform/` and `care-banking-api/` folders.

 ## Key Technologies